-We granted warrants to purchase shares of our Series D Preferred Stock to the lenders under our loan and security agreement dated August 9, 2013.
+We granted warrants to purchase shares of our Series D Preferred Stock and Series E Preferred Stock to the lenders under our loan and security agreement dated August 9, 2013, as amended on May 9, 2014, and as amended and restated on December 31, 2015.
 These warrants are classified as a liability as the warrants are free-standing financial instruments that may require us to transfer assets upon exercise.
 The warrants were initially recorded at their grant date fair value on and are remeasured to fair value at each subsequent balance sheet date.
 Changes in fair value of these warrants are recognized as a component of other income (expense) in our consolidated statements of operations and comprehensive loss.
-We will continue to adjust the liability for changes in fair value of the warrants until the earlier of the exercise or expiration of the
+We will continue to adjust the liability for changes in fair value of the warrants until the earlier of the exercise or expiration of the warrants.

 The fair value of the warrants are estimated using Black-Sholes, which incorporates assumptions and estimates to value these warrants.
 We assess these assumptions and estimates on a quarterly basis based on information available to us on each valuation date.
-Such assumptions and estimates include: the fair value per share of the underlying Series D Preferred Stock, the remaining contractual term of the warrants, risk-free interest rate applicable to the remaining contractual term, expected dividend yield and expected volatility of the price of the underlying preferred stock.
+Such assumptions and estimates include: the fair value per share of the underlying Series D Preferred Stock and Series E Preferred Stock, the remaining contractual term of the warrants, risk-free interest rate applicable to the remaining contractual term, expected dividend yield and expected volatility of the price of the underlying preferred stock.
 We determine the fair value per share of the underlying preferred stock by taking into consideration the most recent sales of our redeemable convertible preferred stock, results obtained from third-party valuations and additional factors that we deem relevant.
 We have historically been a private company and lack company-specific historical and implied volatility information of our stock.
-Therefore, we estimate expected stock volatility based on the historical volatility of publicly traded comparable companies for a term equal to the remaining contractual term of the warrants.
+Therefore, we estimate expected stock volatility based on the historical volatility of publicly traded comparable comparises for a term equal to the remaining contractual term of the warrants.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve for time periods that approximately equal to the remaining contractual term of the warrants.
 We assumed no dividend yield based on the fact that we have never paid or declared dividends, and do not expect to pay or declare dividends in the future.